-Known to the Scots as Etgair mac Mael Cholium, on the death of his father and the usurpation of his uncle Donald Bane, Edgar had fled south to the relative safety of the English court.
-With the aid of William Rufus, Edgar lead an army into Scotland in 1097, dethroning his uncle.
+Known to the Scots as Etgair mac Mael Cholium, on the death of his father and elder brother Edward in 1093 at the The Battle of Alnwick and the usurpation of his uncle Donald Bane, Edgar had fled south to the relative safety of the English court.
+Donald appointed Edgar's older brother, Edmund, as his heir, In 1095, when Donald and Edmund were engaged in supporting a rebellion against Rufus, Edgar gained control of Lothian.
+With the aid of William Rufus, and accompanied by his maternal uncle and namesake Edgar the Atheling, Edgar led an army into Scotland in 1097, dethroning his uncle.
 He bears the distinction of being the first King of Scotland to be of mixed Gaelic and Anglo-Saxon blood.

 King Edgar died on 8th January, 1107, at Edinburgh Castle and was buried at Dunfermline Abbey in Fife, which was to become the mausoleum of Scotland's Kings.
 He was succeeded by his brother Alexander I.